How to prevent data breaches is one of the most important aspects of security for a modern business.

 We’ve put together this infographic to show you the most common and risky employee practices that threaten your data security.
 Take a look!

 Cybersecurity is more important than ever, which is why we encourage continued awareness of the risks of cybercrime.
-To learn more, visit impactmybiz.com/managed-services/cybersecurity/ and discover what’s involved in a comprehensive defense strategy.
+To learn more, take a look at our managed cybersecurity services and discover what’s involved in a comprehensive defense strategy.

 10 Riskiest Employee Practices That Threaten a Company’s Data Security